 Reducing the carbon footprint of Europe’s construction

 Sustainable construction is vital in the fight against climate change.
 Europe’s construction sector needs to reduce its carbon footprint in order to contribute to the fight against climate change.
-This requires a process of continuous innovation in the efficient use of resources that make up construction products, efficient use of energy in the production process, and improving the thermal properties of building envelopes.

 AAC is a material of choice for sustainable construction.
 Strong but lightweight and easy-to-use, for outdoor and indoor purposes.
 It is made from naturally occurring materials that can be found in abundance, such as lime, fine sand, other siliceous materials, water and a small amount of aluminium powder (manufactured from a by-product of aluminium), and cement.